rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

 ![gitlab-webhook-trigger-fe.png](./images/gitlab-webhook-trigger-fe.png)

 #### Jenkins Pipeline
 > Jenkins is preloaded with a simple job called a `seed-multibranch-pipeline`.
-This is a small bit of groovy scripting that will automatically scaffold out our piplines from each repositories `Jenkinsfile`.
-The logic of this script is simple, it checks a group for a given GitLab instance for any projects that contain Jenkinsfile.
-If it finds one, it will scaffold a pipleine from it, and it not, it will skip.
+This is a small bit of groovy scripting that will automatically scaffold out our pipelines from each repositories `Jenkinsfile`.
+The logic of this script is simple; it checks a group for a given GitLab instance for any projects that contain Jenkinsfile.
+If it finds one, it will scaffold a pipelene from it, and if not, it will skip.

-1. To get the `seed-multibranch-pipeline` job to work we simply have to connect Jenkins to GitLab by exposing some variables on the deployment for it... we could of course just add them to the deployment in openshift BUTTTTTT this is GITOPS! :muscle: :gun: update the `ubiquitous-journey/values-tooling.yaml` Jenkins block / values
+1. To get the `seed-multibranch-pipeline` job to work we simply have to connect Jenkins to GitLab by exposing some variables on the deployment for it... we could of course just add them to the deployment in OpenShift BUTTTTTT this is GITOPS! :muscle: :gun:

+Update the `ubiquitous-journey/values-tooling.yaml` Jenkins block / values

 ```yaml
       #... more jenkins configuration here